DijiOfficial/SFML-Engine/README.md

 # <ins>**SFML Engine**</ins>

-**My SFML Engine is a lightweight C++ engine built with [Simple and Fast Multimedia Library or SFML](https://www.sfml-dev.org), implemented following the C++ Core Guidelines.**
+**My SFML Engine is a lightweight C++ engine built with [SFML (Simple and Fast Multimedia Library)](https://www.sfml-dev.org), implemented following the C++ Core Guidelines.**

 # <ins>**Overview**</ins>

-This Engine is built on the foundation of my [**Diji-Engine**](https://github.com/DijiOfficial/Diji-Engine), using [**SFML**]() over [**SDL**]() this project aims to improve my knowledge of programming, programming guidelines, game programming and learning capacities using new library.
+This Engine is built on the foundation of my [**Diji-Engine**](https://github.com/DijiOfficial/Diji-Engine), using [**SFML**](https://www.sfml-dev.org) over [**SDL**](https://github.com/libsdl-org/SDL).
+The goal is to deepen my understanding of programming, software architecture, game engine design, and to improve development practices by exploring a new multimedia library.
-Since it's based of my Diji-Engine the structure is based of the Unity Engine as well as The Unreal Engine using systems appropritate for my use case.
-With an Improved more robust Pipeline simplyfying systems while expanding on them.
+While inspired by both Unity and Unreal Engine, this engine is tailored for my use case, focusing on a more streamlined yet expandable system architecture with a cleaner pipeline and more robust internal systems than its predecessor.

 # <ins>**Contents**</ins>